lupinia/awi/README.md

 - **System/Structure**
 	- **Awi Access**:  Unified access control, permissions, and ownership settings for any object.
-	- **Awi Background**:  Dynamic background images for page body site-wide, with a tagging system to include/exclude certain images from certain categories and content items.
 	- **Awi Error**:  Unified error text handling/template tags.
 	- **DeerFind**:  Intelligent 404 handler.
 	- **UserTools**:  Extended user profiles and data used by multiple other apps/modules.